anaida07/sketchalgorithms/README.md

     ```yarn add```

-    Make sure to you have the gatsby CLI globally installed.
+    Make sure you have the gatsby CLI globally installed.
 You can install it with the below command:

     ```npm install -g gatsby-cli```

 2.  **Start developing.**

-    Start the application by running the below command
+    Start the application by running the below command:

     ```gatsby develop```